 Please complete the online application form.
 Places are limited and will be awarded on merit.
 If you have any problems with the online application process, please contact us.

 Please note: Applications must be supported by a recommendation from a scientific or clinical sponsor (e.g. supervisor, line manager or head of department).
 A request for a supporting statement will be sent to your nominated sponsor automatically during the application process.
 Applicants must ensure that their sponsor provides this supporting statement by the application deadline.
 Applications without a supporting statement cannot be considered.

-A limited number of registration bursaries are available to attend this course (up to 50% of the standard registration fee) from Wellcome Genome Campus Scientific Conferences.
+To increase the diversity of attendees, a number of bursaries are available from Wellcome Genome Campus Scientific Conferences.

 The following documents will need to be provided:

 - A justification letter (explain how you will benefit from attending the course)

 - A supporting letter from supervisor stating financial need

 To apply, please send the above documents to the event organiser by the bursary deadline.